neildavis/drv8835-motor-driver-rpi-gpio/README.md

 ### **IMPORTANT**
 A major consequence of using `RPi.GPIO` instead of wiringPi is that there is currently no support for the hardware PWM capabilities of the Pi on GPIO pins 12 & 13.
 PWM is implemented in software which will incur **significant CPU overhead**, and much **lower PWM frequencies** will typically be used (e.g. 3 KHz vs 20 KHz, i.e. non-ultrasonic)

-Programs that use this library will need to be run as the root user so they can access the GPIO pins.

 ## Getting Started

 ### Installation